-Founder + CEO Wendy Burton: A badass business woman who’s turned over a new leaf
+Founder Wendy Burton: A badass business woman who’s turned over a new leaf

 She’s tended bar, sold lingerie, worked in real estate, is a single mom, and never finished high school…

-AND NOW WENDY BURTON IS THE FOUNDER AND CEO OF WORLD TREE, WHICH OFFERS THE WORLD’S FAST-GROWING ECO-TIMBER THAT’S REVERSING CLIMATE CHANGE.
+AND NOW WENDY BURTON IS THE FOUNDER OF WORLD TREE, OFFERING THE WORLD’S FASTEST-GROWING ECO-TIMBER THAT’S REVERSING CLIMATE CHANGE.

 A champion of “for profit, for good” and a proponent of regeneration over sustainability, Wendy just raised more than $1 million for World Tree in a Wefunder crowdfunding campaign (https://wefunder.com/worldtree/about) and is getting the attention of people who want to offset their carbon footprint by investing in the amazing Empress Tree.
 (You can get the unedited scoop straight from dozens of recent impact investors themselves here.)

 ALONG THE WAY, WENDY HAS BEEN DEALT SOME REAL BODY BLOWS AS AN ENTREPRENEUR:

 Such as the time she won a $3 million investment in a pitch competition…and then the check bounced.